klaytn/klaytn-docs/docs/bapp/sdk/caver-js/api-references/caver.rpc/caver.rpc.klay.md

 caver.rpc.klay.sendTransactionAsFeePayer(transaction [, callback])
 ```

-Sign the fee delegated transaction as a transaction `fee payer` with an `imported account's private key` in your Klyatn Node and propagates the transaction to the Klaytn network.
+Signs the fee delegated transaction as a transaction `fee payer` with an `imported account's private key` in your Klyatn Node and propagates the transaction to the Klaytn.

 Before using `sendTransaction` as a fee payer, the transaction sender must have signed with valid signature(s) and the `nonce` must have been defined.